Lazy Luddite Log

 Oral history is a murky thing so beware that what I say next is the product of word-of-mouth.
 One impression I have is that C&S have dropped the ball somewhat in understanding the diversity of groups they manage.
 Some students decided to form a Harry Potter group and C&S were fine with this because as far as they were concerned FOME was just for fans of Lord of the Rings.
 Had they looked a bit more closely at their own records they would have known that FOME had been the fantasy and science fiction club for a long time.
 As a result of such tardiness it is a necessity that the group re-assert its identity.

-I have pondered new name.
+I have pondered the new name.
 Surely FASFA should be right because fiction is a word too but I accept that would be difficult to pronounce and note that they have hyphenated science-fiction in the club name.
 Also what of campus identity?
 Monash University Fantasy And Science-Fiction Association (MUFASA) has a cool ring to it.
 Apparently they did consider that but allegedly the university itself now frowns upon new groups incorporating the name of the institution on the off-chance that the groups could do things to embarrass the institution.
 This seems ridiculous to me.
 Mind you an original FOME member told us back in the day that FOME had an ASIO file and that the group was deemed 'harmless subversive' (confusing us with ecological activists Friends Of The Earth).

 That is my potted history of a group that has enriched the lives of many of its members.
 I trust that the Fantasy And Science-Fiction Association (FASA) will continue to be the adaptive, contemplative, frivolous, creative, harmlessly subversive group that FOME always has been.